Ancient Chinese coinage: Crude lead coins

-Wu Wu (五五), Wu Wu Wu (五五五), Wu Wu Wu Wu (五五五五五), Wu Zhu (五朱), and Kai Yuan Wu Wu (開元五五) coins are typical of the hybrid inscriptions formed by combinations of inappropriate characters.
+Wu Wu (五五), Wu Wu Wu (五五五), Wu Wu Wu Wu (五五五五), Wu Zhu (五朱), and Kai Yuan Wu Wu (開元五五) coins are typical of the hybrid inscriptions formed by combinations of inappropriate characters.
 They also have series numbers on the reverse.

 In 924, it was reported: In the shops and the markets, control of silk and money has resulted in the circulation of small lead coins which we readily find in great quantities; they all come from south of the [Yangtze] river whence the merchants transport them here surreptitiously.
 In 929, the Chu authorities fixed the value of a lead coin as 1/100 of a bronze coin.
 In 962, it was decreed that the lead coins should circulate in towns, and copper coins outside of them.
 Those contravening this risked the death penalty.

 Nearly all the coin hoards of this period are of lead coins found in towns, e.g. the Guangfu Road, Guangzhou hoard of 2,000 coins.
 It is clear that most of these coins were made unofficially by the merchants or the people.

 Recently, many inventions, purporting to belong to this series, have appeared on the market.

-You Zhou Autonomous Region (900–914)
+Youzhou region (900–914)

-From 822, the You Zhou (within modern Hebei) area enjoyed virtual independence from the rest of the empire.
+From 822, the Youzhou area (within modern Hebei) enjoyed virtual independence from the rest of the empire.
 At the end of the ninth century the Regional Commandant of You Zhou was Liu Rengong, succeeded by his son Liu Shouguang from 911.
 The histories say that Liu Rengong minted iron coins.
-He is also said to have ordered his subordinates to collect up all [old?] bronze coins and bring them to Da An mountain where he buried them in a cave.
+He is also said to have ordered his subordinates to collect up all [old?] bronze coins and bring them to Da'an Mountain where he buried them in a cave.
 When they had all been hidden away, he killed the workmen and covered over the entrance.
 The coins below have been found together in the north of China.
 Opinion on their attribution is divided.
 Although Yong An was a Xia dynasty period title, these coins appear to be the result of unregulated minting, which seems appropriate for the regime of the Liu family.